ChamiLamelas/Music_Tab_Project/README.md

 ## Running the Program

 Once you have installed the required files and have a tab file, say located at "C:\\Users\\Chami\\Desktop\\test_tab.txt", open your operating system's command line.
+Make sure you have retrieved your input file's **full** path unless the input file also resides in the same directory as the Python source files.

-First, navigate to the directory where you have installed the source files and run the following command:
+First, navigate to the directory where you have installed the Python source files.
+This is because the command below assumes "tabReader.py" is in the current working directory.

+Now, run the following command:

 ```
 py tabReader.py C:\\Users\\Chami\\Desktop\\test_tab.txt